LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models: Introduction

-However, \textit{there is currently a near-complete absence of an end-to-end carbon footprint projection model designed for LLMs}.
-Most prior endeavors~\citep{Henderson:JMLR2020,Wu:MLS2022,Anthony:ARXIV2020,Schwartz:ACM2020,Patterson:Carbon2021,Dodge:CFAT2022,Strubell:ACL2019,Lakim:BIG2022} are limited to recording and reporting the carbon footprint associated with the actual training phase of ML models.
-To the best of our knowledge, only one carbon footprint model, mlco2~\citep{Lacoste:ARXIV2019}, can predict the carbon footprint of an ML task based on factors like GPU usage, training duration, and data center efficiency.
-However, mlco2 exhibits several limitations.
-Firstly, mlco2 is confined to convolutional neural networks (CNNs) and cannot estimate the carbon footprint of LLMs.
-Secondly, mlco2 overlooks crucial architectural specifications of ML models, such as parameter count, leading to inflated predictions.
-Thirdly, mlco2 considers only GPUs and disregards specialized ML hardware like TPUs~\citep{Jouppi:ISCA2017} in its predictions, assuming that all GPUs consistently operate at peak computing throughput, which leads to inaccurate carbon footprint estimations.
+Currently, \textit{there is a notable void in the availability of a comprehensive end-to-end carbon footprint projection model tailored specifically for LLMs}.
+Prior research efforts~\citep{Henderson:JMLR2020,Wu:MLS2022,Anthony:ARXIV2020,Schwartz:ACM2020,Patterson:Carbon2021,Dodge:CFAT2022,Strubell:ACL2019,Lakim:BIG2022} have predominantly focused on recording and reporting the carbon footprint associated with the training phase of ML models.
+To date, only one tool, mlco2~\citep{Lacoste:ARXIV2019}, has emerged capable of predicting the carbon footprint of an ML task based on parameters like GPU usage, training duration, and data center efficiency.
+However, mlco2 exhibits several serious limitations.
+Firstly, it is confined to convolutional neural networks (CNNs) and cannot extend its estimations to include the carbon footprint of LLMs.
+Secondly, mlco2 neglects crucial architectural aspects of ML models, such as parameter counts, resulting in overestimated projections.
+Thirdly, it exclusively considers GPUs, disregarding specialized ML hardware like TPUs~\citep{Jouppi:ISCA2017}, and assumes uniform peak computing throughput across GPUs, leading to inaccuracies in its carbon footprint assessments.
 Lastly, although the embodied carbon footprint of an ML task holds equal significance to its operational carbon footprint~\citep{Wu:MLS2022}, mlco2 is incapable of modeling the embodied carbon footprint of an LLM based on its hardware resources.

 In this paper, we propose an end-to-end carbon footprint projection model, \textit{\carb}, which can accurately predict the carbon footprint of both dense and MoE LLMs during their training, inference, experimentation, and storage phases. \carb~incorporates critical LLM, hardware, and data center parameters, such as LLM parameter count, hardware type, system power, chip area, and data center efficiency, to model both operational and embodied carbon footprints of an LLM.
-When validated against Google's published LLM carbon footprints, the results generated by \carb~exhibit differences of only $\leq8.2\%$, and are more accurate than those of mlco2.
+When validated against Google's published LLM carbon footprints, the results generated by \carb~exhibit differences of only $\leq8.2\%$, and thus are more accurate than those of mlco2.